KonanM/CppProperties/README.md

 **Is the C++ 17 requirement really needed?**

-The C++17 standard is currently needed for a std::any based type erasure and the implementation relies on if constexpr in quite a few places.
+Initially the C\+\+ 17 standard was used for std::any, but I removed that dependency and it would now be possible to port the library to C\+\+14.
-That being said it should be possible to port it to C++ 14.
+That being said structured bindings as well as if constexpr and some C++17 type traits are currently used.

 **Why is the library header only?
 Isn't that bad for compilation times?**